emqx/emqx-docs/en_US/modules/mysql_authentication.md

 Field description:

--username: The username for connecting to the client.
+- username: The username for connecting to the client.
 If the value here is set to `$all`, it means that the rule applies to all users
--password: password parameter for connecting to the client
+- password: password parameter for connecting to the client
--salt: password and salt string
+- salt: password and salt string
--is_superuser: Is it a superuser
+- is_superuser: Is it a superuser

 When performing identity authentication, EMQX will use the current client information to fill and execute the authentication SQL configured by the user, and query the authentication data of the client in the database.